Buying Small Gifts for a Large Group When You’re on a Budget

 Find me someone who won’t say “OMG how BRILLIANT!” about these chocolate-filled Starbucks cups… I’ll wait. 😉 This super clever packaging uses clear beverage cups, gold-foiled candies, a little white tissue paper, and a green straw.
-Feel free to conceal a surprise inside (like a gift card) or give as is.
+Feel free to conceal a surprise inside (like a gift card) or give it as is.

 3. Winter Survival Kit

 Cold weather means crisp, dry air—but it can leave your skin feeling dry and lips dehydrated.
-Sooth chapped winter skin and lips with a buttery lip balm, mini hand lotion, and a pocket-size pack of tissues to make a complete winter kit.
+Soothe chapped winter skin and lips with a buttery lip balm, mini hand lotion, and a pocket-size pack of tissues to make a complete winter kit.

 Give the gift of an at-home pedicure with an emery board, toe separators, and, of course, nail polish. 💅 You can even grab Lina’s FREE “For Your Mistle TOES” gift tag to complete the whole set.

 Make a Rae Dunn inspired ornament with holiday buzzwords or personalize it with your recipient’s name!
 Lina’s DIY is easy, fun, and totally frugal, but if you don’t own a Cricut machine, you can purchase similar decals on Etsy!